 It was found again in the closet of the First Congregational Church of Tempe in 1983 and returned to what was now called Arizona State University.

 Now each year, in the culminating game of ASU’s and U of A’s football season, the two teams fight for the oldest trophy in NCAA history.
-Since ASU won the cup last year, it was driven up from Tucson to Tempe by Rob Spindler, ASU’s archivist, and has been kept in Hayden Library since for safekeeping and display.
+When ASU won the cup in 2017 it was driven up from Tucson to Tempe by Rob Spindler, ASU’s archivist, and has been kept in Hayden Library since for safekeeping and display.
 For Spindler, winning the Territorial Cup ® is more than just about the bragging rights.

 “When we win I don't have to go to Tucson!”
 Spindler explained.
 “But ultimately I feel like we have always been the underdog, and I like underdogs.
 U of A was a university from the start.
 ASU had to build one from a tiny normal school!”